Your Directors are pleased to present their report and financial statements forthe year ended 31st December 2020.

 Corporate Social Responsibility

-In terms of Section 135 of the Companies Act 2013 read with Companies (CorporateSocial Responsibility Policy) Rules 2014 as amended ("CSR Rules") and inaccordance with the CSR Policy during the year 2019 the Company has spent above twopercent of the average net profits of the Company during the three immediately precedingfinancial years.
+In terms of Section 135 of the Companies Act 2013 read with Companies (CorporateSocial Responsibility Policy) Rules 2014 as amended ("CSR Rules") and inaccordance with the CSR Policy during the year 2020 your Company has spent above twopercent of the average net profits of your Company during the three immediately precedingfinancial years.
+Your Company provided relief efforts to the communities impacted byCOVID-19 in collaboration with credible NGOs across various states.
+Your Company focusedits relief efforts towards feeding programmes for less privileged sections distributingessential groceries to the needy supporting the purchase of medical equipment and PPEsand providing Nestl food and beverage products to frontline workers and those impactedmost by the pandemic.
 The details are provided in the Annual Report on CSR activities.
-Inaddition to the above the Company has been implementing societal activities since manydecades under umbrella of Creating Shared Value activities which have not been reckonedfor arriving at the spends as per CSR Rules.
+Inaddition to the above your Company has been implementing societal activities since manydecades under the umbrella of Creating Shared Value which have not been reckoned forarriving at the spends as per CSR Rules.

 Business Responsibility Report